bampli/bAmpli/compose.md

 - Run docker-compose up
 - Load respective Docker containers into single cluster
-- Elassandra is Cassandra with integrated Elastic
+- Elassandra is Cassandra with integrated Elasticsearch
 - JanusGraph instance with Cassandra and Elasticsearch using the cassandra-es template

 ## Get started